dipaish/databases/databaseDesign.md

 ![Example of a Physical Data Model](assets/images/pmodel.png)

-> Note: We did not specificy primary or foreign key.
+> Note: We did not specify primary or foreign key.
 Once we learn them, we will start to use them.

 ### PRIMARY KEY (PK)